 Physical Ability Test (PAT)

 A PAT shall be required by all operational GTMESA employees (full-time, part-time, and Probationary Candidate firefighters) to determine if the employee can perform critical essential firefighting functions.
-The PAT will take place pre-employment and at a predetermined location in each month of October.
+The PAT will take place pre-employment and at a predetermined location each year in the month of October.
 Exact dates and times shall be established by the Wellness Committee.

 To serve our community by safeguarding life and property from fire, hazards & medical emergencies through education, intervention, and quality response.

 For more information about our organization,

 please CLICK HERE for our 2020 Annual Report.